International Federation for Equestrian Sports: Events

+The FEI oversees and sanctions a range of international equestrian competitions, including Olympic disciplines, world championships, continental championships, and global World Cup series.

 Olympic and Paralympic Games

 The first Olympics held under its authority were in 1924.
 Jumping, Dressage and Eventing have been a part of the Olympics since 1912.
 Para-Equestrian Dressage has been part of the Paralympic games since 1996.
 Jumping has been part of the Youth Olympic Games since its creation in Singapore in 2010.

 FEI World Equestrian Games

 The FEI has organized the FEI World Equestrian Games every four years since 1990.
 The idea of the World Equestrian Games (WEG) came into being in the mid-1980s and was strongly supported by HRH Prince Philip, who was then FEI President.
 The WEG encompasses the World Championship titles in all the FEI global disciplines.

 World Cup

 The FEI World Cup is an indoor series and takes place throughout the world with qualifying leagues leading to a final in each of the disciplines.
 The FEI World Cup series began with show jumping in 1978 and has since been extended to the disciplines of dressage, driving, and vaulting.
 Main events include: